(Liver Transplant, Hepatic Transplant)

 Your immunosuppression (antirejection) medications will be closely monitored to make sure you are receiving the optimum dose and the best combination of medications.

-When your doctor feels you are ready, you will be moved from the ICU to a private room on a regular nursing unit or transplant unit.
+When your doctor feels you are ready, you will be moved from the ICU to a room on a regular nursing unit or transplant unit.
 Your recovery will continue to progress here.
 Your activity will be gradually increased as you get out of bed and walk around for longer periods of time.
 Your diet will be advanced to solid foods as tolerated.

 Nurses, pharmacists, dietitians, physical therapists, and other members of the transplant team will teach you how to take care of yourself once you are discharged from the hospital.